Revised and Edited by:

 PHYSICAL AND MECHANICAL

-More information regarding the information discussed here is available by contacting a Zeus technical account manager.
+More information regarding the material discussed here is available by contacting one of Zeus’ technical account managers.
 They can be reached in the US toll-free at 1‑800‑526‑3842 or internationally at +1-803-268-9500.
-You can also email us at email@example.com.
+You can also email us at firstname.lastname@example.org.

 Zeus Industrial Products, Inc.